Nothing says strong quite like concrete. So if you want a really durable, knock-over-proof bench for your garden then a concrete one is the answer!

 - You have to place the rebar as far down in the seat as possible.
 When you sit on the bench it creates tensile forces in the bottom of the seat.
 This is the place you want your rebar to be.

 I doubt if rebar is really necessary for this particular bench.
-The seat is 15 cm thick so it should withstand a lot by its own.
+The seat is 15 cm thick so it should withstand a lot on its own.
 But it’s better to be safe than sorry.

 Applying silicone sealant: When using melamine board you have to apply silicone sealant at the joints because the melamine board isn’t waterproof at the joints.
 The silicone seal also creates a nice round edge.
 I used masking tape to create a tight seal.